 Know Your Genre

 I wrote for myself for many years before I moved into writing professionally, and I always loved writing.
 But writing for yourself can be a passion project without it mattering what is required from a commercial book.
-You can write tropes that have been overdone and don’t sell, you can include scenes that are outside your chosen genre without it mattering, such as sex scenes in a fantasy, or graphic violence in a comedy, without mind for whether that would sell.
+You can write tropes that have been overdone and don’t sell.
+Or you can include scenes that are outside your chosen genre without it mattering.
+You could include sex scenes in a fantasy, or graphic violence in a comedy, without mind for whether that would sell.

 Find The Right Balance